marked42/learning-notes/web/web.md

 document.domain = 'bing.com'

 // DOMException: Failed to set the 'domain' property on 'Document':
+// 'zilla.org' is not a suffix of 'mozilla.org'
+document.domain = 'zilla.org'

+// DOMException: Failed to set the 'domain' property on 'Document':
 // 'org' is a top-level domain document.domain = 'org'
 ```